AntiPersnlMyne/PalimpsestTxtContrast/src/python_scripts/gosp/README.md

-# ATDCA: Automatic Target Detection and Classification Algorithm
+# GOSP: Generalized Orthogonal Subspace Projection
+### Reference: Hsuan Ren, Student Member, IEEE, and Chein-I Chang, Senior Member, IEEE, 2000

 ---

 ## Overview

-**ATDCA** (Automatic Target Detection and Classification Algorithm) is an unsupervised algorithm designed to detect and classify targets in multispectral or hyperspectral imagery.
+**GOSP** (Generalized Orthogonal Subspace Projection) is an unsupervised algorithm designed to detect and classify targets in multispectral or hyperspectral imagery.
 It requires no prior knowledge of the scene (i.e. *requires no user input*).

-This makes ATDCA ideal for:
+This makes gosp ideal for:
 - Detecting unusual materials
 - Classifying objects in scenes with unknown content